 In some cases, denied beneficiaries contact their state’s department of insurance or attorney general to take advantage of their expertise in insurance navigation.
 As some states employ insurance appeals specialists, state-level representation carries substantial weight.

 When you need to get an attorney

-“As soon as you get a denial or have not received a favorable result,” says plaintiff’s insurance attorney Spain, “you need to reach out to a contingency lawyer.”
+“As soon as you get a denial or have not received a favorable result,” said plaintiff’s insurance attorney Spain, “you need to reach out to a contingency lawyer.”

-Spain, who practices at the Orlando firm of Morgan & Morgan, says understanding the intricacies of insurance and how policies work gives plaintiffs an advantage over pro se representation.
+Spain, who practices at the Orlando firm of Morgan & Morgan, said understanding the intricacies of insurance and how policies work gives plaintiffs an advantage over pro se representation.

-“You can absolutely set back your case by trying to do it yourself,” he says.
+“You can absolutely set back your case by trying to do it yourself,” he said.

 Spain and other plaintiff insurance lawyers see potential clients and examine their case for appealing at no charge.
 When a legitimate case presents itself, these contingency lawyers provide representation their clients finance with a portion of any settlements won.